Menu

 If you feel you may be eligible for Free School Meals, but have not claimed them, please contact us via the School Office, as Pupil Premium makes a real difference to the opportunities we can give to pupils at Bishopthorpe Infant School.

-Schools will also receive £2,570 for each pupil who are:
+Schools will receive £2,570 for each pupil who are:

 • adopted from care or have left care